tnt-coders/cmake-package-builder/README.md

 ## ⚠️ Required Project Structure

-**IMPORTANT:** This library requires your project to follow a specific directory structure.
+**IMPORTANT:** This library requires your project to follow a standard directory structure.
 The functions expect these directories to exist:

 ```
 YourProject/